Frequently Asked Questions

 All students (except for Prep) are able to purchase at both breaks each day.
-Prep students have the opportunity to order from the tuckshop from Term 2.
 A wide range of healthy food is offered with a special menu for the Junior School.

 All students in Years 7-12 are provided with their own individual locker each year, together with a lock issued for the duration of their time at Redeemer, while Junior School students from Prep to Year 6 are able to store their school bags on bag racks directly outside of their classrooms.